khoi/khoi-hugo/content/blog/macOS-app-1-alfred.md

 +++
 date = "2016-09-25T23:19:31+07:00"
 draft = false
-title = "macOS Apps that I couldn’t live without #1 - Alfred" slug = "macOS-Apps-alfred"
+title = "#4 - macOS Apps that I couldn’t live without #1 - Alfred"
+slug = "4-macOS-Apps-alfred"
 +++

-In my very first blog post, I've written about ["macOS Setup for iOS Development"](/blog/my-macos-setup-for-ios-development/).
+In my very first blog post, I've written about ["macOS Setup for iOS Development"](/blog/1-my-macos-setup-ios-development/).
 I thought some of the tools in there deserve more attention than just a `li` html tag.
 That's why the series `macOS Apps that I couldn't live without` was born.
 Today I'll start with my most favorite *how-do-i-survive-without-it* **Alfred**.

 So what is Alfred.
 I'll steal the tagline from the homepage as a brief super short introduction